inoxlang/inox/docs/scripting-basics.md

 ### Writing the Logic

-Now let's write the code for the program.
+Now let's write the code for the script.
 First we need to get the module's **arguments**:

 ```